Gang violence continues to have a significant adverse impact on youth, families, and communities across America.

 Law enforcement play a critical role in addressing gang problems.
 A Law Enforcement Official's Guide to the OJJDP Comprehensive Gang Model is designed to help law enforcement with planning and implementation of the model.

 Strategic Planning Tool

 OJJDP's Strategic Planning Tool (SPT) is another tool that helps communities assess their gang problem and provides planning strategies to address issues such as gang involvement and violence.

 The SPT consists of interrelated components to provide users with a broad array of knowledge about gang behavior, strategies, best practices and research-based programs, as well as access to resource information for local action.

-The NGC, with support from OJJDP, also developed additional resources.
-The Gangs in Schools Bulletin provides information on creating a school safety plan to prevent and disrupt gangs in schools.
-The National Gang Center video Why Youth Join Gangs features former gang members, researchers and practitioners and presents research on the behaviors and circumstances facing youth who are at a risk for joining a gang.
+The NGC video, Why Youth Join Gangs, features former gang members, researchers and practitioners and presents research on the behaviors and circumstances facing youth who are at risk for joining a gang.